Skip to main content

 Abdominal aortic aneurysm screening - NHS website

-We perform a pain-free ultrasound scan (the same type offered during pregnancy); some gel on the skin, and a probe run over your tummy.
+We perform an ultrasound scan (the same type offered during pregnancy); some gel on the skin, and a probe run over your tummy.
 We will normally give you the result at your appointment and send a copy to your GP.
 The appointment should last no more than 10-15 minutes.

 If we find an aneurysm, we will bring you on to our Surveillance Programme to monitor your aneurysm with regular scans and invite you to an appointment with a Vascular Nurse Specialist.

-Patients with a small aneurysm (3cm - 4.4cm wide) will scanned annually; those with a medium aneurysm (4.5 - 5.4cm wide) are scanned every three months.
+Patients with a small aneurysm 3cm - 4.4cm will be scanned annually; those with a medium aneurysm 4.5cm - 5.4cm are scanned every three months.

-Those with an aneurysm 5.5cm or bigger (1 in 1,000) will be referred to have an appointment with one of our Vascular Consultants specialist team to discuss treatment options.
+Those with an aneurysm 5.5cm or bigger will be referred to have an appointment with one of our Vascular Consultants specialist team to discuss treatment options.

 Clinic appointments